 You don’t need to put too much pressure while tamping.

 A light pressure that evens out your coffee ground is fine.
-Look for visible gaps or cracks; if they still exist after tamping, shake your portafilter and tamp again.
+Next, look for visible gaps or cracks; if they still exist after tamping, shake your portafilter and tamp again.

-Usually, an entry-level espresso machine will come with a plastic tamper which is not of great quality; you can easily buy a stainless steel tamper online that will better tamp your coffee down.
+Usually, an entry-level espresso machine will come with a plastic tamper that is not of great quality; you can easily buy a stainless steel tamper online that will better tamp your coffee down.